OmarStewey/serverless-class/14_How to include async event sources in e2e tests/README.md

 It's a bit of a hack and we can't even do that here.
 These SNS topics and SQS queues are created conditionally but we can't add environment variables conditionally.

-Instead, what we could do is to bring in another plugin `serverless-export-outputs` and use it to capture the CloudFormation outputs into a separate .env file, let's call it `.env-outputs` and we'll have the `dotenv` module load both during the `init` step.
+Instead, what we could do is to bring in another plugin `serverless-export-outputs` and use it to capture the CloudFormation outputs into a separate .env file, let's call it `.cfnoutputs.env` and we'll have the `dotenv` module load both during the `init` step.

 1. Run `npm i --save-dev serverless-export-outputs` to install the plugin